 For the past several years, the Blue Mountain Watershed Trust has worked with the Nottawasaga Conservation Authority to cull phragmites in particularly sensitive areas, notably along the shoreline of the Provincially Significant Silver Creek Wetlands.
 See photos

-Keep an eye on our Events section for this year’s August cull announcement—we need lots of help, from cutting and hauling to providing refreshments.
+Keep an eye on our Facebook for upcoming cull announcements—we need lots of help, from cutting and hauling to providing refreshments.

 Invasive Phragmites Silver Creek Wetland measured at over 3.5m high